5HR3D/5HR3D/README.md

 <b> 🇮🇳 From India 🇮🇳 </b><br>

-<b> A teen who ❤️ to hack, listen to music 🎵 and automate things. <br>Am more focused into the web.</b>
+<b> A teen who ❤️ to hack, listen to music 🎵 and automate things.
+I often mess with many different technologies xD</b>
 <br><br>
 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.
 Posting soon <3